trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 For some years now, it has been possible to identify new tendencies that are changing zoos internationally, in Germany, and in Berlin.
 Long-term strategic considerations are now taking the place of pragmatism to a greater extent.
 Increasing criticism of the conditions in zoos, and questions about their future role in natural history education and species conservation _ex situ_ (i.e., in zoos through breeding) and _in situ_ (in the animals’ original habitats) have led to a move away from earlier zoo directors’ ‘passion for collecting’.
 Observers now see everywhere a reduction in the number of species kept, in favour of larger enclosures and a focus on so-called flagship species – meaning, “endangered species with a high display value, through whose protection one simultaneously achieves the protection of many other species that share their habitat with them”.[^16] These practices are in line with the Conservation Strategy adopted by the World Association of Zoos and Aquariums in 2015.[^17] Whether this can induce an effective reorientation of zoos for the future is debatable.[^18] For zoos have not quite abandoned pragmatic considerations: Breeding programmes, especially of display-worthy animals, remain important to ensure the continued presence of the favourites that as-yet plentiful audiences keep coming to the zoo to see.
 Perhaps these, in their turn, will generate the resources needed to achieve new strategic goals?

-[^1]: Zoological Garden Berlin.
-“Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin for the year 1907”.
+[^1]: Actien-Verein des Zoologischen Gartens Berlin. _Geschäftsbericht für das Jahr 1907_.
+Berlin: 1908.

 [^2]: For an overview of the imports of non-native animal species cf. Lothar Dittrich. ”Der Import von Wildtieren nach Europa: Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
 Jahrhunderts”.
 In _Tiere unterwegs: Historisches und Aktuelles über Tiererwerb und Tiertransporte_, Helmut Pechlaner, Dagmar Schratter, and Gerhard Heindl (eds.).
 Wien: Braumüller, 2007: 1-64.